tingard/hierarchical-modelling-of-spiral-pitch-angle/README.md

 We wish to use these measurements to examine the links between pitch angle and morphology, and test the simple model of spiral winding proposed by [Pringle and Dobbs (2019)](https://ui.adsabs.harvard.edu/abs/2019MNRAS.490.1470P/abstract).

+The full method is documented in our paper (link to be added when published), but we provide a summary below.

 ## Intro to Galaxy Builder
 Volunteers were presented with an image of a spiral galaxy, selected using redshift and morphology obtained through Galaxy Zoo 2.
 The full sample selection is detailed in Hart et al. (2017), but only a subset of these galaxies were classified in *Galaxy Builder*, prioritising low-redshift well-resolved images.
 The resulting distribution of galaxy stellar mass is therefore not truly representative of the population: